 The forms come with a preview option that allows you to have a glimpse of what your form will look like to a user.
 You can check it anytime you want in the process, there’s no limitation on the usage of the “Preview” button.

 What’s more!
-You can play around your form, add any form field you like, and later remove them if you don’t want them with a simple drag & drop.
+You can play around with your form, add any form field you like, and later remove them if you don’t want them with a simple drag & drop.
 You can even rearrange the fields and set the form to your liking.

 Furthermore, you will have expert guidance throughout the way to make the whole experience smoother.
 Precise documentation and step-by-step tutorials are readily available to help you at any point in your process.
 If you have any additional queries, Fluent Forms’ 24/7 support is just a text away.

 Gravity Forms also offers the drag & drop facility.
 However, catching up with it may take a bit of time and effort.
-Moreover, there aren’t any ready to be used pre-built form templates.
+Moreover, there aren’t any ready-to-be-used pre-built form templates.
 Meaning, every time you need to use a form, you will have to create it from scratch.
 Gravity Forms does not offer any “Preview” button on the same page, so it gets a little tricky to keep tabs on your progress.

 Fluent Forms enables you to make advanced forms effortlessly with pre-built form templates and topnotch features.
-With an arsenal of ready to be used features, a lot of them are available even on the free version as well, Fluent Forms races quickly ahead for the best contact form plugin position in the Gravity Forms vs Fluent Forms race.
+With an arsenal of ready-to-be-used features, a lot of them are available even on the free version as well, Fluent Forms races quickly ahead for the best contact form plugin position in the Gravity Forms vs Fluent Forms race.

 Prebuilt form templates